 "What did Hannah and Ernie tell you that buggered you so much?"

-Judging by the annoyance that flitted across Justin's features, James had hit home.
-This might just be outside what Justin was willing to give up… "Can't I just interest you in the latest Firebolt model?"
+Judging by the annoyance that flitted across Justin's kind features, James had hit home.
+This might just be outside what Justin was willing to give up… "Can't I just interest you in the latest Firebolt model?" he offered, deflated.

 James grimaced.
 "This is much simpler than that.
 And it won't cost you anything."